celonis/content-cli/DOCUMENTATION.md

 content-cli import packages -p <profileName> --file <exportedPackagesFile> --spaceMappings <packageKey1>:<targetSpaceKey1> <packageKey2>:<targetSpaceKey2> ...
 ```

 By default, all variables are assigned to the imported packages as defined in the `manifest.yml` file of the exported packages.
-Alternatively, if you want to update only the dataModel variables, you can do so by using the --dataModelMappingsFile option and providing the output file from
+Alternatively, if you want to update only the dataModel variables, you can do so by using the --dataModelMappingsFile option and
-the data pool import command.
+providing the output file from the data pool import command.

 ```
 // Example usage of dataModelMappingsFile content-cli import packages -p <profileName> --file <exportedPackagesFile> --dataModelMappingsFile <dataModelMappingsFile>
 ```

+**Note: The --dataModelMappingsFile option is deprecated and will be removed in future releases.**

 By default, you can not overwrite a package in the target team.
 To do this you can use the overwrite flag --overwrite